|

 Civil Engineering Student James Moriarty Selected A University Scholar

 Civil Engineering junior James Moriarty, of East Longmeadow, MA, has been selected a University Scholar.
-He is among just 24 students across the entire university, from a. . . read more
+He is among just 24 students across the entire university, from among 39 applicants, to gain acceptance to the elite enrichment program, which is designed specifically for highly motivated students who wish to take a more hands-on approach to their […]

 Senior Design Project Inspires Start-Up For Graduates